anamikaraj5/EarBloom/README.md

 Earbloom is a user-friendly web application built for browsing, managing, and shopping for beautiful earrings.
 Crafted using the MERN stack (MongoDB, Express, React Native, Nest.js), the app allows users to add, view, update, and delete earring products in their own cart.
 With a clean UI powered by CSS, Earbloom offers an elegant and efficient shopping experience.

 ## ✨ Key Features:
-- 🛍️ Product Management - Easily add, edit, view, and delete earrings with details like name, price, and image.
+- 🛍️ Product Management - Admin can easily add, edit, view, and delete earrings with details like name, price, and image.

 - 🔍 View Product - Users can browse through all available earrings and view detailed information.